All services are provided free and confidential in a caring environment.

 We accept patients without an appointment if we have an opening in our schedule.
 However, you can enable us to meet with you in a timely manner by scheduling your appointment ahead of time.
 Are you ready to schedule?
 Give us a quick and confidential call at 231-929-3488.

-If your appointment is for a pregnancy test, you will be asked to collect a small amount of urine in a specimen cup and place it on the back of the toilet.
+If your appointment is for a pregnancy test, you will be asked to collect a small amount of urine in a specimen cup and place it behind a small specimen collection door.
 That's all you have to do.
 Your Patient Care Assistant will take it from there.
 You will have the results in just a few minutes.
 Your Patient Care Assistant will then be available to listen to your concerns, answer your questions and provide any additional resources you may need.

 If your appointment is for an ultrasound, you will need to drink water before your appointment to ensure a full bladder for the abdominal scan.
 Your patient Care Assistant will guide you through any necessary paperwork and answer the questions you may have, and our licensed, experienced sonographer will perform the ultrasound.